We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - According to a 2018 review in The Journal of the American Osteopathic Association, people with low magnesium levels may not properly metabolize vitamin D. This is an important finding, considering the link between low levels of vitamin D and depression.

 Research has not yet definitively linked magnesium supplementation to reduced anxiety levels.
-However, taking magnesium supplements is unlikely to cause serious side effects, and there seems to be enough evidence to indicate that there may be beneficial effects.
+However, taking magnesium supplements is

 Some adverse effects of consuming too much magnesium include stomach cramping, nausea, and diarrhea.
 People with kidney diseases should not take magnesium supplements without first talking to a doctor.